bilalaijaz12/har-api-reverse-engineer/README.md

 3. Start development server:
    yarn dev

-##Usage
+## Features

--Upload a HAR file: Drag and drop or select a HAR file to upload -Describe the API: Enter a natural language description of the API you're looking for -View results: See the generated curl command and API details -Test API: Execute the API request directly from the UI -View code: Switch between curl, Python, and JavaScript code formats
+- Upload a HAR file: Drag and drop or select a HAR file to upload

+- Describe the API: Enter a natural language description of the API you're looking for

+- View results: See the generated curl command and API details

+- Test API: Execute the API request directly from the UI

+- View code: Switch between curl, Python, and JavaScript code formats